MOSES * EGYPT * SPAETH

 "...
 Stimulating interpretation of the figure of Moses ...
 Ove von Spaeth is steadily an acute and captivating scientific explorer whose interpretations of the figure of Moses should be followed with great attention ...".

 - F.J.
-Billeskov Jansen, Ph.D., Professor, of the University of Copenhagen, - Politiken, Daily
+Billeskov Jansen, Ph.D., Professor, at the University of Copenhagen, - Politiken, daily

 Said about Ove von Spaeth's entire "Assassinating Moses"-series, VOLUMES 1-5: